 I’m a sucker for preserving in Summer.
-When there’s tons of seasonal fruits and vegetables, I just have to conserve some as you might have seen over the past year.
-A tried and trusted recipe that I follow every year is this for sweet and sour pickled zucchini.
-I just love the taste and it goes with a great addition to every meal: just on the side, mixed into or as a salad.
+When there are tons of seasonal fruits and vegetables, I just have to conserve some!
+A tried and trusted recipe that I follow every year is this one for sweet and sour pickled zucchini.
+I just love the taste and it is a great addition to every meal: just on the side, mixed into or as a salad.

 - – 1 kg zucchini

 - – 1 tin of pineapple rings (about 250 g of fruit and juice)